eventEmitter/ee-soa-transport-rewrite/Readme.md

         , get:  function(key){}
         , set:  function(key, value){}
     }

+#Changelog
+##v0.1.2
+    - added Option rewrite rule
+    - values which are of type function are evaluated now

 Different caches are always injected into the loaders which makes them inherently testable.